wdi-sg/gitbook-2018/06-ruby-rails/rails-auth-1-M/readme.md

 The last example is useful for stopping a user accessing a pet they didn't create.
 The query is effectively looking for a Pet with a particular id and also a particular user_id.

 ## Relationship Constraints
-Rails enables us to add additional properties to our associaitions.
+Rails enables us to add additional properties to our associations.
 For instance we can tell rails to automatically delete all pets, if we delete their owner.

 **models/user.rb**
 ```ruby